bensonirah/initiation-git/README.md

 # initiation-git
-a mini project to learn git basics
+A mini project to learn git basics

 Setting Up a README file